-- After the successful execution of your query you need to instruct Psycopg how to fetch your data from the database, there are plenty of option there depending on how you plan to process your data.
-In most cases in analytics you will need the complete dataset for analysis so the most appropriate command would be the following:
+- After the successful execution of your query, you need to instruct Psycopg how to fetch your data from the database.
+There are plenty of options there, depending on how you plan to process your data.
+In most cases in analytics, you will need the complete dataset for analysis so the most appropriate command would be the following:

-- Of course after you are done do not forget to close your cursor & connection
+- Next, do not forget to close your cursor & connection

-The most important part here is the SQL query that you execute, SQL is a very powerful an expressive language and you can do a large part of your data pre-processing using it.
-For example you might join different tables, or even create new features by using the aggregation functions that are supported by Redshift and PostggreSQL.
+The most important part here is the SQL query that you execute.
+SQL is a compelling and expressive language, and you can do a large part of your data pre-processing using it.

 Load data to NumPy